Outer Banks Shrimping Charters

 Capt.
 Sweitzer makes sure his shrimping charters are convenient and comfortable.
 A commercial fisherman since 1980 and a USCG licensed captain since 1998, has the on-the-water experience to keep his passengers safe.
 His boat, Hallie M, is a 40’ custom-built fishing boat powered by a reliable Cummins diesel engine and equipped with a full electronics package and top-of-the-line safety gear and boating equipment.
 A shaded deck and marine toilet ensure passengers’ comfort.

-Hallie M Charters offers morning, midday and afternoon charters Monday through Friday from July through mid October.
-Each charter can take up to six passengers.
+Hallie M Charters offers morning, midday and afternoon charters Monday through Friday from May 15th through October.
+Please check the booking page for specific availability.
+Each charter can take up to 6 passengers.
 Fishing licenses, fishing equipment, gloves, ice and water are provided.
 You’ll need to bring snacks, drinks, sun protection, nonslip shoes, a cooler for your catch and a tip for the mate.
 Reservations with a deposit must be made in advance, and the balance of payment is due at the completion of the trip.
 If the captain has to cancel the trip due to weather conditions, he will offer to rebook the trip or refund the deposit.